Pohorje, near Marolt farmPohorje

 Unfortunately the trails are not very well marked: even with a map it’s easy to miss your way – unless you know well the area.

-Where Pohorje belongs to?I found 3 different potential answers:
+Where does Pohorje belong to?I found 3 different potential answers:

 - Škofjeloško-Cerkljansko-Polhograjsko-Rovtarsko mountains